fredmny/udacity_dend_capstone_project/README.md

 - The database needed to be accessed by 100+ people.
     - The cluster used by the people to query the data would have to be scaled accordingly.
 If this were in a company and they were still querying the data manually, the company should consider implementing a BI tool
 ## How to run the code
+You can run the ETL either through the `flights_etl.py` file directly, installing all the dependencies or through Apache Airflow running within the Docker container
+### Bare Python script
 1. Create IAM user with:
     1. Programatig access
     2. Attached Policies: